cafeibit/Azure-Data-Engineering/readme.md

     --The host, port and topic of the receiving Kafka server --The file format and final destination of files --A <a href="https://spark.apache.org/docs/latest/api/python/">custom sink via `writeStream.foreach(...)`</a>
-    --Once the configuration is completed, we can trigger the job with a call to `.start()`
+Once the configuration is completed, we can trigger the job with a call to `.start()`

 ##  <h2 id="section11">Describe Azure Databricks Delta Lake architecture</h2>